jcoo092/jcoo092.github.io/content/posts/DeveloperExecuSpeak.md

 Also, I'm likely to keep updating this over time, so you if you like some of this, you might be interested in coming back periodically.

+### B

+#### Battle-tested

+This is just so darn overblown and self-aggrandizing.
+There's an extremely high likelihood that your code won't actually be used in a battle, so why are you talking about it going to war?
+If you really were developing software which could be used in a real-life battle, the idea of programming in Ada wouldn't sound weird and foreign to you.
+You likely wouldn't be programming to run in the cloud however, much more likely you'd be developing for an embedded subsystem of some military vehicle.
+So if it's incredibly unlikely people will die as a direct consequence of bugs in your code, stop describing it in military terms, you tosspots.

+Those people who develop software for military purposes and have seen it come out the other side smelling of rainbows really can use the phrase "battle-tested" because it's true.
+All the rest of you: find something less insulting to people on the front lines of the world's conflicts.

 ### R

 #### Rich